adlnet/xAPI-Spec/xAPI-Communication.md

 ###### <a name="3.3.s2"></a>Details

-Starting with 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html).
+Starting with version 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html).
-Every request from a Client and every response from the LRS includes an HTTP header with the name “X-Experience-API-Version" and the version as the value.
+Every request from a Client and every response from the LRS includes an HTTP header with the name `X-Experience-API-Version` and the version as the value.
 For example, ``X-Experience-API-Version : 1.0.3`` for version 1.0.3; see the [Revision History](#Appendix1A) for the current version of this specification.

-__Note:__ For patch versions of the specification later than 1.0.0, the X-Experience-API-Version header will not match the [statement version property](./xAPI-Data.md#version) which is always '1.0.0' for all 1.0.x versions of the spec.
-The X-Experience-API-Version header enables the LRS and client to determine the exact patch version of the specification being followed.
+__Note:__ For patch versions of the specification later than 1.0.0, the "X-Experience-API-Version" header will not match the [statement version property](./xAPI-Data.md#version) which is always `1.0.0` for all 1.0.x versions of the spec.
+The "X-Experience-API-Version" header enables the LRS and Client to determine the exact patch version of the specification being followed.
 While no communication incompatibility should arise among 1.0.x versions, there are sometimes clarifications of previously intended behavior.